Return to menu

 What will change for users with CDI?

-In the move to Central Discovery Index (CDI) the changes for the users will be kept to a minimum to not cause any disruptions.
-However, we also want to improve user experience with this change.
-There are in particular two improvements that become available when moving to CDI, the switch from the grouped to the merged record and the of more granular resource types (see Resource Types in CDI).
+In the move to Central Discovery Index (CDI), the changes for the users will be kept to a minimum to prevent any disruptions.
+However, we also want to improve the user experience with this change.
+In particular, the following improvements become available after the move to CDI:

 Merged Records Instead of Record Groups